sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 criteria produce different test cases.

 Second, to know
 when to stop.
 It is easy to imagine that the number of possible paths in a mildly complex piece of code is just too large, and exhaustive testing is impossible.
-Therefore, having a clear criteria on when to stop helps testers in understanding the costs of their testing.
+Therefore, having clear criteria on when to stop helps testers in understanding the costs of their testing.